 It’s not just Bloomberg’s money I fear, but the skills the man has that got him that money.
 I doubt it’s lost on the leaders of his gun control organizations that the spread of the culture is a real problem for them finding success going forward.

-5 Responses to “Shutting Down the Signal”
+6 thoughts on “Shutting Down the Signal”

 I’ve never understood facebook as a gunnie place given all the forums and gun-related websites that exist.
 Facebook is there to destroy all other media sharing platforms (it’s in their business plan) so I see no reason why we should be concerned that Facebook is going to push away gun people.